konstantinjdobler/nlp-research-template/README.md

 After having installed the [Remote-SSH-](https://code.visualstudio.com/docs/remote/ssh), and [Dev Containers-Extension](https://code.visualstudio.com/docs/devcontainers/containers), you set up your `Dev Container` in the following way:

-1. Establish the SSH-connection with the host by opening your VS Code command pallete and typing <code>Remote-SSH: Connect to Host</code>.
+1. Establish the SSH-connection with the host by opening your VS Code command pallette and typing <code>Remote-SSH: Connect to Host</code>.
 Now you can connect to your host machine.
 2. Open the folder that contains this template on the host machine.
 3. VS Code will automatically detect the `.devcontainer` directory and ask you to reopen the folder in a Dev Container.
+Alternatively, use the command pallette and type <code>Dev Containers</code>.
-4. Press <code>Reopen in Container</code> and wait for VS Code to set everything up.
+4. Press <code>Reopen in Container</code> and wait for VS Code to set everything up. for the first time or when you change `cevontainer.json`, you will need to do <code>Rebuild and reopen in Container</code>.

+There is a bit of setup: for a propoer dev environment, you will need to configure mounts (cache directories, your datasets, ...) and environment variables like for a regular docker run command, have a look inside [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json).
+`conda-lock` is automatically installed for you but you have to add the `--micromamba` flag inside the Dev Container (e.g. `conda-lock --micromamba -f environment.yml`).

-If you want to use GPUs for development, have a look inside [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) and specify the GPU you want to use.
-As with regular docker, you will want to adjust the mounts so that your cache directories are mounted inside the container. `conda-lock` is automatically installed for you in the Dev Container.
+If you want to use GPUs for development, you also need to specify the GPU you want to use in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json).
+However, this is a bit cumbersome if you are often switching between GPUs.
+Alternatively, you edit your code in the Dev Container (without a GPU) but start all actual development runs of your script like you would for training with `run-in-docker.sh` and select the GPU ad-hoc.
+The nice advantage of Dev Containers is that you are still using the exact same docker container for both.
-Additionally, you can set the `WANDB_API_KEY` in your remote environment; it will then be automatically mapped into the container.

 </p>
 </details>

+### `mamba` and `conda-lock`

+Sometimes it's just quicker or unavoidable to create an evironment via `conda-lock install --name gpt5 conda-lock.yml` instead of using Docker.
+In most cases, this is fine since we are using lockfiles but there might be some tricky edge cases depending on the platform and OS.
+Just be careful to keep any local environemnts and your docker containers in sync.
+Docker containers also allow more advanced support for compiled CUDA kernels such as FlashAttention.

 ### Code style